Voluntary Retirement Plans

 - You are planning on taking leave without pay

 - You are expecting to terminate your employment with the university or retire

 - You will be changing your appointment status in any way

-- Select, and contact one of the approved plan representatives, so he or she can guide you through the application, account creation, and investment allocation process.
+- The two retirement companies that are approved by the Kansas Board of Regents for its 403(b) Voluntary Retirement Plan are TIAA and VOYA.
+For more information or to schedule a meeting with a retirement company representative, please visit their websites.
+Select, and contact one of the approved plan representatives, so he or she can guide you through the application, account creation, and investment allocation process or you can enroll online(pdf) with the retirement company you have chosen.
 This process is required before you can contribute.

 - Based on your discussion with the approved representative and your investment strategy, you will need to complete either one, or both of the Investment Agreement forms below and indicate the percentage of salary or set dollar amount to be deducted from you bi-weekly paychecks.